Takashiidobe/notes/src/books/game-programming-patterns/object-pool.md

 ## Unused objects will remain in memory

-- You can\'t use it with garbage collection
+- You can't use it with garbage collection

 ## Sample Code